sciencesowhat/sciencesowhat.github.io/_posts/2015-08-19-folds-of-the-brain.markdown

 date: 2015-08-19
 comments: true
 landing: true
+description: The folds of the brain were once thought to be evolutionary conserved, but now scientists have found that the folding may just be general physics at work.
 ---

 This paper shows that the crumpling of our brain is much simpler than we thought .
 The crumples in our brain are just like the ones in crumpled paper.